Blog

 Choke Points Defined

-To understand choke points in the context to cyber security we must first understand what are entities and critical assets.
-Entities are any endpoint, file, folder, or cloud resource in your environment the attacker can use to advance in an attack path towards your critical assets.
-A critical asset is an entity in the network that has possible value to an attacker or the organization (which makes it a point of interest to an attacker).
-A critical asset can be one of the following: Device: An endpoint in the network; Data: A file types found on any of the endpoints; Network: A network-related entity – like a certain segment, subnet, etc.; Cloud: There are multiple cloud entity types, such as S3, Lambda, roles, etc. That brings us to our Choke Points.
-A Choke Point is the entity presenting the greatest risk to the critical assets and the rest of the environment as well.
-The greater number of attack paths the entity plays a step in, the more the entity is a choke point.
+To understand choke points in the context of cybersecurity, we must first understand what entities and critical assets are.
+Entities are any endpoint, file, folder, or cloud resource in your environment the attacker can use to advance in an attack path towards critical assets.
+A critical asset is an entity in the network that has potential value to an attacker or the organization (which makes it a point of interest to an attacker).

 How Focusing on Choke Points Helps Increase Efficiency